nathanjhood/UBento/README.md

       /usr/pgadmin4/bin/setup-web.sh

-- CMake (Make sure you have Make or other build tools, and check out Visual Studio Remote with WSL!)
+- CMake (you should have Make and/or other build tools, and check out Visual Studio with WSL - you can now use MSBuild tools on Linux-side code!)

       export DISTRO="$(lsb_release -cs)"
       export ARCH="$(dpkg --print-architecture)"